cyyynthia/catgirlvillage/README.md

 - [Better Archeology](https://modrinth.com/mod/better-archeology) - Discover artifacts & fossils by encountering new structures
 - [Corpse](https://modrinth.com/mod/corpse) - Never lose your items again
 - [Falling Leaves](https://modrinth.com/mod/fallingleavesforge) - Adds a neat little particle effect to leaf blocks
+- [Hourglass](https://modrinth.com/mod/hourglass) - Beds accelerate the passage of time smoothly until daytime.
+Custom day and night lengths
+- [Immersive Snow](https://modrinth.com/mod/immersive-snow) - Small tweaks that add to Minecraft's Winter theme.
+Intended for use with a season mod
-- [Immersive Weathering](https://modrinth.com/mod/immersive-weathering) - An abundance of new natural systems to make your world feel more alive than ever.
+- [Immersive Weathering](https://modrinth.com/mod/immersive-weathering) - An abundance of new natural systems to make your world feel more alive than ever
 - [Serene Seasons](https://modrinth.com/mod/serene-seasons) - Seasons with changing colors, shifting temperatures, and more
 - [Simple Voice Chat](https://modrinth.com/mod/simple-voice-chat) - A simple proximity voice chat
 - [Simple Voice Radio](https://modrinth.com/mod/simple-voice-radio) - Adds a simple radio you can use to communicate with your friends while far away